The charts on this page do not display well in the mobile version. Please visit this page on a desktop to view charts.

 I returned the phone to customer service and asked to speak to the manager.
 I told him what had just happened and asked him if it was worth it to lose a customer for life to avoid exchanging the case and, without commenting on the conduct of the second clerk, he said, “I” m sorry, but there is nothing I can do.”

 I have been in business for over 40 years.
 It has been my experience that frontline people closely reflect their superiors’ attitudes, so I felt fairly confident complaining to senior management would result in the same attitude of indifference.
 I was not disappointed.

 I went to the Better Business Bureau site to file a review (see the review filed on 2/12/16).
-I looked over a large number of negative reviews to get an idea of what to expect.
+I looked over many negative reviews to understand what to expect.
 I observed the same indifference as was reflected in the store.
-I filed my complaint, and I received a boilerplate apology for the inconvenience, but they were sticking to their policy.
+I filed my complaint and received a boilerplate apology for the inconvenience, but they were sticking to their policy.

 OK, so Best Buy has demonstrated that it does not care about its customers at every level.
 I then wondered if I could find any evidence this policy was damaging their business to show my students the folly of allowing people who have no contact with customers to set customer service policies.

 What I found surprised even me.
 Usually, it is difficult to find definitive evidence of the effects of poor customer service, but in this case, it was pronounced.

 I looked at Best Buy’s sales for the last five years.
 Their sales have been steadily declining for the last four years, so I wondered when they implemented their restrictive return policy.
 As far as I can tell, they started enforcing the policy sometime in 2012, and since it takes time for the effects to show up in sales, it is understandable not to see the first sales decline until 2013.